 Just like the New York Cannabis Dispensary License, adult-use distributor licenses don’t come without a series of limitations, just like the other cannabis licenses offered in the state of New York.
 For example, distributors cannot have direct or indirect economic interests in any adult-use retail dispensary or adult-use cultivator operations.
 Nor can they have direct or indirect interests in processors licensed or in any of the registered organizations.

 The restrictions on this license don’t ban registered organizations authorized from being given licenses by the board to distribute adult-use cannabis products cultivated and processed by a registered organization for licensed adult-use retail dispensary operations owned and operated by these registered organizations, though.

 Distributors are still allowed to charge proper fees authorized by the board.
 This is for cannabis distribution and these numbers are based on how much volume of cannabis is being distributed.

 Concluding on the Adult-Use Distributor License in New York

 For anyone interested in obtaining an adult-use distributor license to begin a legal cannabusiness in New York, you’ll need to know the limitations.
 Remember, you cannot have any direct or indirect interests in adult-use cultivators, processors, dispensaries, or registered organizations.

 So who’s going to get their hands on these licenses?
 We’re not sure just yet.
-Keep checking our blog because we will update you when more information is released about this budding industry!
+Keep checking our blog because we will update you when more information about this budding industry is released!